-In order to survive the global competitive landscape, an aspect of which every hotel business has to think is how to minimize complications in the operation process to enhance the performance.
-As this concern had been raised, a software solution called Property Management System, or PMS in short, was created to help hotels automatically store, coordinate and share a huge data amount of customers, work procedures, duties and performance among departments.
-This is a comprehensive tool can fulfill most hotel management objectives and develop hotel business extensively as well.
+In order to survive the global competitive landscape, an aspect every hotel business has to consider is how to minimize complications in the operation process to enhance the performance of the hotel.
+To accommodate this, a software solution called Property Management System, or PMS in short, was created to help hotels automatically store, coordinate and share customer data, work procedures, duties and performance among departments.
+This is a comprehensive tool and can fulfil most hotel management objectives to successfully manage their hotel.

 According to a Grant Thornton Research and Analysis, there are some key factors influencing the adoption of PMS in a hotel include: